Chambers' Complaints Procedure

 1. Please note that the Legal Ombudsman, the independent complaints body for service complaints about lawyers, has a number of time limits in which a complaint must be raised with them:-

-b) Three years from the date that the complainant should reasonably have known there were grounds for complaint (if the act/omission took place before the 6th October 2010 or was more than six years ago);
+b) Three years from the date that the complainant should reasonably have known there were grounds for complaint ( again the act or omission itself must have occurred after the 5th October 2010 ); and/or

 c) Within six months of the complaint receiving a final response from their lawyer, if that response complies with the requirements in rule 4.4 of the Scheme Rules (which requires the response to include, prominently, an explanation that the Legal Ombudsman is available if the complainant remained dissatisfied and the provision of full contact details for the Ombudsman and a warning that the complaint must be referred to the Ombudsman within six months).